 "Me as much anybody, I've seen all sides of him, and I've known him pretty well," Winfield said.
 "I prefer at this time to just remember the positive things, the relationship that we re-established, his accomplishments with the Yankees.
 When all is said is done and they evaluate everything -- the revitalization of a storied franchise and all the championships he won -- he deserves to be considered for the Hall of Fame."

 Winfield isn't the only one who feels that way, and indeed, the Baseball Hall of Fame's Veterans Committee will have a difficult decision ahead of it next January, when the executives subcommittee -- which has the sole power to elect owners -- will debate Steinbrenner's merits.
+Jeff Idelson, a former Yankees media relations director who is now the president of the Hall of Fame, does not have a vote but acknowledges the strength of Steinbrenner's candidacy as worthy of debate.

 "He had a profound impact on the game of baseball, like it or not," says Idelson.
 "He raised the bar for winning to an all-new level.
 He took a wilting franchise in 1973 and rather rapidly turned it into a worldwide brand.
 When you look at the body of work that George had over his 37 years in the game, he's certainly worthy of consideration."